A graphic of a Statrys boy holding a certificate of incumbency

 Legal Counsel

-When engaging legal counsel, the law firm will need to see the identity of who they are working with.
+When engaging legal counsel, a law firm may request a certificate of incumbency to verify the identity and authority of the individuals they are working with.

 It also helps establish the company's registered agent and determines who the corporate lawyers can communicate with regarding sensitive legal information.